smart-on-fhir/installer-legacy/README.md

 ## Notes

+By default, the install process will not enable SSL.
+To enable SSL for specific services, you can set the following variables to `true`:

+* `auth_server_secure_http`: Authorization server
+* `fhir_server_secure_http`: API server
+* `app_server_secure_http`: App server

+What cerificates will be used?
+You have two options:

+1. Set `use_custom_ssl_certificates: true` and `custom_ssl_certificate_path: /path/to/cert/dir`.
+For an example, see our [testing server settings](provisioning/ci-server.yml#L5).
+And for an example of what the directory layout should look like, [see here](provisioning/examples/certificates).

-While, by default, the install process will not enable SSL, the script can be configured to generate self-signed SSL certificates for the servers and enable secure HTTP.
-You can inject your own sertificates in the build process too.
-Should you choose to try the self-signed certificates, please be aware that you will get a number of trust warning in your web browser when you try to run the apps server.
-These can be resolved on a client-by-client basis by adding certificate exceptions in your browser.
+2. If you set `use_custom_ssl_certificates: false`, the installer will geneate self-signed SSL certificates.
+Pleaase note that with self-signed certificates, you will get a number of trust warning in your web browser that can be resolved by adding certificate exceptions in your browser, or updating your CA list on a client by client basis.
 Before you even try the apps, you should probably load the API server and add the self-signed certificate to your browser's security exceptions.